departmentfortransport/street-manager-docs/docs/onboarding/index.md

 ## Progress so far
 {: .govuk-heading-l #progress-so-far}

 We have had 15 users from 5 organisations involved in the pilot group, which has been running since November 2018.
-These users have been using real life examples to test Street Manager and help us to develop the various services.
+These users have primarily been focussed on the web frontend and have been using real life examples to test Street Manager to help us to develop the various services.
 We have carried out 14 onsite visits during the pilot phase to observe pilot users.
 Since the start of the pilot in November, over 380 Slack messages have been exchanged.
 Our pilot users have:
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">